+Brook Park in Te Kuiti provides a leisure reserve for the enjoyment of resident and visitors.
 The Park is mostly of a moderate to steep slope, with some areas of gum and pine plantations and small pockets of native bush.
 There is a system of marked walking tracks allowing short easy walks, to moderately long and strenuous walks.

+Motakiora is the site of a fortified Maori Pa known as Motakiora.
 It was constructed probably sometime in the 17th century by Rora, a son of Maniapoto.
 Today, Motakiora stands like a sentinel over the "gateway" to Te Kuiti.

 Friends of Brook Park

-Waitomo District Council adopted a Brook Park Management Plan in 2010, which provides for the administration and development of the reserve through the establishment of a “Friends of Brook Park” group.
+Waitomo District Council adopted a Brook Park Management Plan, which provides for the administration and development of the reserve through the establishment of a “Friends of Brook Park” group.
 This group is called the Brook Park Incorporated Society and consists of local residents who work together to identify projects from the management plan and develop them over time, raising funds where necessary to support this work.